StuartJO/FasterMatchingIndex/README.md

 ## Yes that's neat Stuart, but what about its use in generative network models?

 An important thing to note about generative network models is they _iteratively_ add edges.
 As I alluded to before, the new code largely benefits because it can calculate everything in one hit instead of needing to loop over all the nodes.
 In the old generative model node, at each iteration the loop to calculate the matching index only runs over nodes who will be affected by the newly added edge i.e., the loop very likely doesn't need to be run over all nodes.
-So because of this we won't see the some order of magnitude levels of improvement.
+So because of this we won't see the same order of magnitude levels of improvement.
 But what improvement do we see?
-First lets just calculate the matching index using networks of a similar size and density I used in my [paper](https://www.science.org/doi/10.1126/sciadv.abm6127).
-I generated 100 different models with the old and new code and compared the time it takes to compute them:
+First lets just calculate the matching index model using a networks I used in my [paper](https://www.science.org/doi/10.1126/sciadv.abm6127).
+I generated 100 different models with the old and new code and compared the time it takes to compute them (and also if they return a similar result):

 ![Box plots showing the time to generate 100 networks with the code and new code.
 The new code shows a significant advantage](./images/MatchingDemo2.svg)

 A fourfold speed-up is pretty good!
+You can also see that the result (as determined by model fit AKA the energy function) is the practically the same.

 ## Ok, how does this change as a factor of the size of the network and the number of edges being requested?